Ga naar hoofdinhoud

 Foreign or non-English words

-Write non-English (foreign) non-translatable words in italic.
+Write non-English (foreign), non-translatable words in italics.
 Use a short explanation of the term in English for the foreign word.

 • When using laws, names and subsidies, use the Dutch term in brackets and italics after the term in English.
 For example: 'Environmental Management Activities Decree (Activiteitenbesluit Milieubeheer)'.